Deploy Portainer behind Traefik Proxy

 portainer_data:

-file that will store the SSL certificates.
-Once it has been created you need to define the path of that file in the following sections:
+Before you run this file in Docker, you will need to create the acme.json file with permission 600 that will store the SSL certificates.
+Once it has been created, you can define the file path in the following sections in the Docker Compose file:

 - "./acme.json:/acme.json"